- Love This

 The dairy industry has targeted families with kids for years, even funneling surplus milk into schools to maximize profits.
 But the way the dairy lobby portrays milk as an ethical and healthy beverage couldn’t be further from the truth, and the health benefits of animal products pale in comparison to whole plant foods and plant-based milk.

 Animal Outlook investigations have uncovered these horrifying cruelties at many industrial dairy farms, including so-called “family farms” like Martin Farms.
 At Dick Van Dam, our investigator witnessed cows with injuries that would make your stomach turn.
-And when these cows can no longer walk, they are pulled away by a “hip clamp,” and dragged by a tractor.
+And when these cows can no longer walk, they are often pulled away by a “hip clamp,” and dragged by a tractor.

 3. Cows need to be milked, so we’re doing them a favor

 Cows, like all mammals, only produce milk when they are pregnant or have recently given birth.
 That means that cows aren’t just walking around all the time with painful udders that farmers do them the favor of relieving–they are impregnated for the explicit purpose of their milk being taken to sell.
-This means that their calves are considered useless byproducts and are typically taken from their mothers shortly after birth.
+This means that their male calves are considered useless byproducts and are typically taken from their mothers shortly after birth.
 Just like humans and other mammals, mother cows have a deep bond with their offspring, and many have been known to agonizingly cry out for their lost babies.

 So no, cows don’t need to be milked–humans force them into a cycle of cruelty that deprives calves of their most instinctual, natural source of nourishment and treats mothers as little more than machines.